-- Social Proof – Do other people say good things about you?
+- Social Proof – Do previous customers say good things about you?
 When they use the search engines online and find you, will they see good reviews or at the very least, no bad reviews?

 Step #4 in How to Sell Your Services Online – Close the Sale

-Okay, so as I mentioned in the last section, the lead generation phase is all about your prospect and their needs.
-However, sales are all about you and your services.
+Okay, so as I mentioned in the last section, the lead generation phase is all about your customers and their needs.
+However, sales are all about you and your key services.
 At this point, you are no longer some stranger at a singles bar.
 You’ve gone on many dates, and you’re ready to take the relationship to the next level.
-In other words, you’ve educated your prospect and demonstrated trust.
+In other words, you’ve educated your customer or audience and demonstrated trust.

 Here is how you close the sale.

 The main component of the deal is your offer.
-Your offer is the actual service you provide, the delivery of that service, the terms you are offering and your price that would lead to positive results.
+Your offer is the actual service you provide, the delivery of that service, the terms you are offering, and your price that would lead to positive results.

 This might seem familiar to you because that is what most companies start pushing from the beginning.
 This is getting down on one knee and proposing marriage.